Result

 In accordance with its assessment in the most recent stability report, FI is leaving the countercyclical buffer rate unchanged in the first quarter.
 The buffer rate of 2 per cent, which was applied starting on 22 June 2023, shall thus continue to apply.
 The countercyclical buffer guide is calculated at 0 per cent.

-Capital requirements of Swedish banks as of Q4 2023
+Capital requirements for Swedish banks as of Q4 2024

 FI leaves the countercyclical buffer rate unchanged